Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="pet-ncnhealthchecks"></a>
 ### 1.1 ncnHealthChecks

+This check requires that the [Cray CLI is configured](#cray-command-line-interface) on all worker NCNs.

 There are multiple Goss test suites available that cover a variety of subsystems.
 The platform health checks are defined in the test suites `ncn-healthcheck` and `ncn-kubernetes-checks`.